hypothete/shiny-machine/README.md

 Players that hunt for shiny pokemon often set up their avatars in-game to re-trigger certain pokemon encounters every time they turn off and on their 3DS; this is called "soft resetting."
 For most pokemon encounters, soft resetting re-rolls the chance of a shiny pokemon being generated, so shiny hunters frequently soft reset their game hundreds to thousands of times by hand in order to find the shiny variant of their target pokemon.

-I started this project to automate the chore of soft resetting for shiny pokemon.
-I found a few examples of people building shiny hunting machines that were exceedingly helpful when prototyping, so here are a few links:
+I started this project to automate soft resetting for shiny pokemon.
+I found a few examples of people building shiny hunting machines that were exceedingly helpful when prototyping:

 - [/u/cabubaloo's shiny legendary auto hunter for the Nintendo Switch](https://old.reddit.com/r/ShinyPokemon/comments/aauks9/lgpe_shiny_legendary_auto_hunter_i_have_gotten/)
 - [Nooby's Gamepro](https://www.noobysgamepro.com/)
 - [/u/CaptainSpaceCat's shiny hunting device](https://www.reddit.com/r/pokemon/comments/7g6zbl/automatic_shiny_hunting_device/)
 - [dekuNukem's Poke-O-Matic](https://www.youtube.com/watch?v=jyJPsZc-QTM)

 Most importantly for this project was [this post by /u/Inigmatix](https://old.reddit.com/r/ShinyPokemon/comments/8igm15/talkobservation_from_making_a_shiny_resetting/).
 They explain that shiny pokemon have a battle intro animation in Pokemon Sun and Moon that lasts exactly 1.18 seconds.
-As pokemon encounters begin in these games, the lower screen of the 3DS transitions from dark, to a low level, to bright depending on the length of the encountered pokemon's battle intro animation.
+As a pokemon encounter begins, the lower screen of the 3DS transitions from dark to bright.
+The time it takes for the screen to light up depends on the length of the encountered pokemon's battle intro animation.
 By measuring the time between these screen transitions, the presence of a shiny pokemon can be inferred.
 I happened to have the parts used by Inigmatix when I discovered their post, so my first iteration of the machine was a very similar Arduino-based device, down to the pile of books holding servos in place over the A and Start buttons.
 It wasn't long, however, that I started to come up with improvements.

-## Basic operation modes

-(flowcharts here)

-Ambush encounter
-Overworld encounter
-Honey encounter

 ## Design